Sergeant, there’s one thing I ought a tell you; if you lay a hand on White Buffalo again, I’ll kill ya’. – Chisum (1970)

 Bonney charges into town and guns Sheriff Brady down in the middle of the main street.
 Murphey gets the governor to revoke J.B.’s power.
 The governor appoints Nodeen as the new sheriff.

 Nodeen goes on a terror spree looking for Bonney.
-Bonney gets a gan together and plans on robbing the bank and killing Murphey.
+Bonney gets a gang together and plans on robbing the bank and killing Murphey.

 Back at the ranch, Garrett is macking on Sallie.
-Garrett gives the Chisum is the great white father speech.
+Garrett gives the Chisum the “Great White Father” speech.

-Booney and his gang ride into town at night.
+Bonney and his gang ride into town at night.
 They break into Chisum’s store to steal dynamite.
-Alex catches them and he is trying to convince Booney.
+Alex catches them, and he tries to convince Bonney.
 Nodeen sees Booney from across the street and gathers his group.
 Nodeen and his men start firing indiscriminately into the store.
 The rest of Bonney’s gang makes it into the store.
 Nodeen won’t let Alex and Sue leave even though they are innocent bystanders.

-At sunup, Nodeen calls Bonney to come out.
+At Sun up, Nodeen calls Bonney to come out.
 They start firing again.
-Alex asks Murphey if Sue can out.
-They let her outside and she crosses the street.
-Hey but they’re shooting that way too.
+Alex asks Murphey if Sue can come out.
+They let her outside, and she crosses the street.
+Hey, but they’re shooting that way too.
 Alex decides he wants to come out.
 Nodeen refuses to let him out.
-Bonney starts picking the other side off and widdles them down pretty well.
+Bonney starts picking the other side off and whittles them down pretty well.
 Sue rides out to get Chisum.
 Murphey guards both ends of town and puts a barricade up.

 Chisum gets all the men he can and heads into town.
-Alex asks for a cease fired and comes out alone.
+Alex asks for a cease-fire and comes out alone.
 When he does, Nodeen guns him down in the street.
 Nodeen calls for torches.
 Chisum and other locals meet by the cattle corral in town.
-By this time, Nodeen’s men have et the store on fire.
-Chisum and his men send the herd of cows, you know not dairy cows, but real Texas Longhorns screaming down the main street of town and over the barricade.
+By this time, Nodeen’s men have set the store on fire.
+Chisum and his men send the herd of cows, you know, not dairy cows, but real Texas Longhorns, streaming down the main street of town and over the barricade.

 Chisum rides his horse through a window to get to Murphey.
 Bonney and his remaining guys break out and continue the fight.
 Murphy and Chisum fight in every room and break all of the furniture and windows.
 Bonney tracks down Evans and kills him in a fair fight.

-Murphey and Chisum fight upstairs and fall out the top window.
+Murphey and Chisum fight upstairs and fall out of the top window.
 Murphey is impaled on a set of horns.
-I guess they came off the wall or one of the cows lost them.
-Nodeen leaves town saying it ain’t worth it.
+I guess they came off the wall, or one of the cows lost them.
+Nodeen leaves town, saying it ain’t worth it.
 Garrett becomes the sheriff.
 Gen. Lew Wallace takes over as governor and gives a general amnesty.
 Garett and Sallie are a thing now.

-World-Famous Short Summary – English boy, goes to the Wild West, hangs out with Billy the Kid.
+World-Famous Short Summary – English boy goes to the Wild West and hangs out with Billy the Kid.
 Things end badly for the English boy.
-Oh, and for Billy the Kid too.
+Oh, and for Billy the Kid, too.

 Beware the moors.